github/developer.github.com/content/v3/activity/events/types.md

 Triggered when a user [follows another user](/v3/users/followers/#follow-a-user).

-Events of this type are not visible in timelines, they are only used to trigger hooks.
+Events of this type are **no longer created in timelines**, but it's possible that they exist in timelines of some users.
+They are now only used to trigger hooks.

 ### Hook name